okozelsk/EasyML/Readme.md

 * Each MLP model provides a DiagnosticTest method that checks the results of the main model and all its sub-models on test dataset and returns diagnostic data
 * It is not necessary to standardize/normalize the input data in advance.
 ML models take care of this themselves
 * EasyML does not include data preprocessing tools such as filling in missing values in samples
-* Almost every component is derived from [SerializableObject](./EasyMLCore/SerializableObject.cs) base class and is easily serializable/deserializable using methods of that base class.
-Serialization uses the BinaryFormatter
 * EasyML does not support the use of distributed resources and is intended for the preparation of models solving small to medium-sized tasks.
 It is not intended for massive ML tasks with hundreds of thousands of samples
 * Supported ML task types are: Categorical (multi-class classification), Binary (single or multiple decisions) and Regression (single or multiple forecasting)
+* Almost every component is derived from [SerializableObject](./EasyMLCore/SerializableObject.cs) base class and is easily serializable/deserializable using methods of that base class.
+Serialization uses the BinaryFormatter which is unfortunately currently obsolete.
+In .net8 it must be explicitly allowed in application's .csproj.
+To allow BinaryFormatter put element &lt;EnableUnsafeBinaryFormatterSerialization&gt;true&lt;/EnableUnsafeBinaryFormatterSerialization&gt; into element &lt;PropertyGroup&gt; in your .csproj file.

 ### Activation (namespace EasyMLCore.Activation)
 Contains activation functions.
 Currently implemented [activations](./EasyMLCore/Activation) are: BentIdentity, ElliotSig, ELU, GELU, HardLim, LeakyReLU, Linear, RadBas, ReLU, SELU, Sigmoid, Sine, Softmax, Softplus, TanH.